Houloude9IOfficial/RemiAI/TOADD.md

 <!-- fix /website deploy -->

 <!-- add image preview in chat and have controls to download, copy, open in new tab. (done in v2.2.0) -->

+add tools to get video/audio metadata (e.g fps, duration, codec, etc...) and also allow to convert video/audio files to other formats (e.g mp4, webm, mp3, wav, etc...) and also allow to extract audio from video files. then allow the AI to use these tools to analyze video/audio files and extract information from them, and also allow the AI to convert video/audio files to other formats and extract audio from video files. and also allow getting frames specifically from video files and allow the AI to analyze them and extract information from them.